200sc/geva/README.md

 Usage: see test files, helper functions for usage don't exist yet really.

+Crossover Methods: 3

+Selection Methods: 5

+Pairing Methods: 1

 # Next Steps #

-We currently have three Crossover Methods and five Selection Methods.
-We want more of both.
  A considerable problem facing us is that we don't have a reliable crossover method (coded or conceptualized) for combining two disparately sized neural networks.

-We currently choose pairs out of our parents for crossover randomly, as our only pairing method.
-Adding more pairing methods would be good.

 Our way of judging fitness, 1 being the best and high being bad, makes converting fitnesses into weights for probabilistic selection a chore.
 It should also be allowed for the user to choose between high or low being good or bad, depending on the problem.